dominikhei/aws-lambda-analyzer/README.md

 ## Examples

 This section aims to provide two short example on how to use the sdk.
 For the available methods and metrics refer to [Available Metrics](#available-metrics) and the detailed section on each metric below.
-You simply need to pass in the function name, qualifier (version), starttime and endtime into a metric function.
+You simply need to pass in the function name, version, starttime and endtime into a metric function.
 The return will be a custom struct exposed in [types](./types/types.go).
 There you can also see how to access the relevant values and which ones are available.

 ### Initialization: